huanhuan-li/Towards-explanation-of-complex-traits/protocols/MAGIC.md

+Cause a prior GRN is necessary, a imputation operation to recover gene-gene interaction will benifit.

 [MAGIC(Markov affinitybased graph imputation of cells)](https://doi.org/10.1016/j.cell.2018.05.061)
 MAGIC restores noisy and sparse single-cell data using diffusion geometry.
 ### pre-requests of input data